sophiechhoeu/portfolio/README.md

 My design and usability of the site is simple and clear.

-The nav bar I made sticky to add to user experience because it allows easier access to the other sections of the website no matter where they scroll.
-I've also included the data spy scroll that will allow for the user to get directed to each section via a click reducing the need to scroll  as well.
+The nav bar I made sticky to add to user experience during scrolling.

 The carousel was used to create an slideshow effect like an animated gif and contribute to my personal brand of being fun and outgoing.

-The welcome I've made horizontal to add to the layout structure of the website and provide a unique constrast to the rest of the website.
+The welcome I've made horizontal to add to the layout structure of the website and provide a unique contrast to the rest of the website.

 The logo is large as it's on theme and I wanted it to look like a large neon sign.